vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/09_THE_GREAT_GODS-AERIAL/11_The_Maruts_or_Rudras.md

 V.

-* In the Brähmaņas as rain-gods they rank, * RV. i.
+* In the Brāhmaṇas as rain-gods they rank, * RV. i.
 165, 170; Pischel, Ved.
 Stud. i.

 on the analogy of agriculturists, as the common folk of the gods (e. g.
 PB. xviii.
 1. 14.; xix.
 14. 1; xxi.
 14. 3), whom Indra, as a sovereign, shame- lessly plunders (PB. xxi.
 1. 1 ff.).